 Mitch Albom had that second chance.
 He rediscovered Morrie in the last months of the older man’s life.
 Knowing he was dying, Morrie visited with Mitch in his study every Tuesday, just as they used to back in college.
 Their rekindled relationship turned into one final “class”: lessons in how to live.

 Tuesdays with Morrie is a magical chronicle of their time together, through which Mitch shares Morrie’s lasting gift with the world.
 Now the best-selling memoir of all time,Tuesdays with Morrie began as a modest labor of love to help pay some of Schwartz’s medical bills.
-Today, the book has sold more than 15 million copies in more than 50 editions around the world.
+Today, the book has sold 16 million copies in more than 50 editions around the world.

 Buy the Book